arcadiapage/arcadiapage.github.io/_posts/2023-07-25-INFP-planning-finding-planner-peace.md

 ---
-title: How I Finally Learned to Plan as an INFP and Found Planner Feace
+title: How I Finally Learned to Plan as an INFP and Found Planner Peace
 date: 2023-07-25 00:00:00 -08:00
 tags:
 - INFP & HSP